JustinHurley/InterviewPrep/Problems/0986-IntervalListIntersections.md

 - Intersection is the highest starting value and the lowest ending value
 - If an intersection has an ending value less than the other's starting value, advance to next interval
 - Repeat until done
-It's important to compare [[intervals]] until they aren't valid anymore
+It's important to compare [[Intervals]] until they aren't valid anymore

 This problem comes down to finding criteria of when to advance a pointer and when to make an intersection.
 We can use a greedy property to determine which interval gets to stay.
 In this case, the interval with the earlier finish time gets their pointer advanced first.